glowbom/Glowbom/Glowbyverse.md

 ## Stay tuned

-The project is in active development, and we're super excited to add more gaming mechanics soon.
+The project is in active development, and we're super excited to add more gaming mechanics and improve the metaverse soon.

 ## Feedback